-If, based on a criminal record or sex offender registration information an applicant family appears to be ineligible, the GHA will notify the family in writing of the proposed denial and provide a copy of the record to the applicant and to the subject of the record.
-The family will be given 15 calendar days to dispute the accuracy and relevance of the information.
-If the family does not contact the GHA to dispute the information within that 15 day period, the GHA will proceed with issuing the notice of denial of admission.
+If, based on a criminal record or sex offender registration information an applicant family appears to be ineligible, the GHA will notify the family in writing of the proposed denial and provide the family with 10 calendar days to dispute the accuracy and relevance of the information.
+If the family does not contact the GHA to dispute the information within that 10 day period, the GHA will proceed with issuing the notice of denial of admission.
 A family that does not exercise their right to dispute the accuracy of the information prior to issuance of the official denial letter will still be given the opportunity to do so as part of the informal hearing process.